 It's been almost two years since Kanye West visited Trump Tower to shake hands with a man who rose to political relevance by parroting a racist conspiracy theory, won the presidency by demonizing the most vulnerable people in society, and benefitted from a foreign government's intervention in a general election.
 It's been half a year since West strongly suggested, in a conversation with Charlamagne Tha God, that he continued to side with Trump because Barack Obama refused to acknowledge Ye's genius.
 (It feels like much, much longer.)
-The limp, sycophantic, and often absurd non-sequiturs that have spewed from West's mouth and Twitter page around those two jaw-droppingly stupid moments in modern history have led us here, to this cowardly non-apology backed by a TMZ clarification, rifled off in lowercase on a Tuesday evening.
+The limp, sycophantic, and often absurd non-sequiturs that have spewed from West's mouth and Twitter page around those two jaw-droppingly stupid moments in modern history have led us here, to this cowardly non-apology backed by a TMZ clarification, rifled off on a Tuesday evening.

 These tweets just about form the foundations of a half-decent human—they're the sorts of things that might make you pause briefly before crawling through a bathroom window to escape a Tinder date.
 Nobody deserves adulation when they say, on social media, that they're against America's fatally fractured prison system, the brutality inflicted upon many immigrants, and the proliferation of deadly weapons—unless they're doing something about any of those things beyond the tweet itself.